MCPWorks Platform Guide

 Namespaces

 A namespace is your top-level organizational unit.
-Each namespace maps to a subdomain pair:
+Each namespace maps to a pair of API paths:

 Services